andreafrank/weather/README.md

-#React weather app in process
+#React weather app

 ReactJS app to geolocate the user, return city, and display the current weather.
 The app also displays an unsplash image that uses the current weather condition as a search term.
 The app will auto-update every 10 minutes.

+Used promises, async/await, and axios to compare / contrast usage.

 OpenWeather API
 Google Maps Geocode API